hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

   use is encouraged along with other conventions, in which case the word may get bumped off the front of the method name (`via_X_when_Y`).

++ `which[_..]` - general purpose prefix for something like reduce on a collection. typically the only argument is a block with the same semantics as ::Enumerable#select. result should be the same sort of thing as a receiver, or a corelib collection object like an
+  ::Enumerator, or a ubiquitous collection object like stream or box. see `that_have`

 + `where` - receiver is an "edit shell" (representing an interface to an edit session of some sort (e.g of a business entity)), this is the conventional method name used for that public method of the edit shell